boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    NSC can use telemetry-driven automatic congestion avoidance.
-In this approach, when the actual traffic volume in the data plane on given link exceeds a threshold, the controller, knowing how much actual data plane traffic is currently travelling along each RSVP or SR-TE path, can tune the paths of one or more paths using the link such that they avoid that link.
+In this approach, when the actual traffic volume in the data plane on given link exceeds a threshold, the controller, knowing how much actual data plane traffic is currently traveling along each RSVP or SR-TE path, can tune the paths of one or more paths using the link such that they avoid that link.
 This approach is similar to that described in {{Section 4.3.1 of ?RFC9522}}.